-5 Daily Gut-Health Habits That Support PCOS — Starting Today
+5 Daily Gut-Health Habits That Support PMOS (PCOS), Starting Today

-For women navigating PCOS, most conversations start (and end) with hormones.
-But if your gut health is out of balance, managing PCOS becomes significantly harder — because your gut and your hormones are in constant conversation.
-The good news?
-Small, consistent daily habits can meaningfully support your gut microbiome, and through it, your overall PCOS wellness.
+For women navigating PMOS (PCOS), most conversations start and end with hormones.
+But when your gut health is out of balance, managing PCOS gets noticeably harder, because your gut and your hormones are talking to each other all the time.
+The good news is that small, consistent daily habits can genuinely support your gut microbiome, and through it, your overall PCOS wellness.

 If you want the science behind why the gut-PCOS connection matters, read our deep-dive on the microbiome and PCOS.
 This post is about what you can do, starting today.